-Since the advantages of 3D culture systems become widely realized, there have been many studies intensively focused on the development and optimization of 3D cell culture technologies.
-With the integration of the recent advances in cell biology, microfabrication techniques, and tissue engineering, a wide-range of 3D cell culture platforms was constructed, including multicellular spheroid formation (liquid overlay culture and hanging drop method), hydrogels-based culture, bioreactor-based culture, bio-printing, and scaffold-based culture.
-A summary of the advantages, disadvantages, and research stage of each models are show in Table 2.
-Although each 3D culture techniques/platforms are different in both principle and protocol, the same objectives that they share are to provide the similar features of in vivo cells in morphological, functional, and microenvironmental aspects.
-This section aims to briefly describe the key features of each techniques.
+Because the advantages of 3D culture systems have become widely realized, there have been many studies intensively focused on the development and optimization of 3D cell culture technologies.
+With the integration of the recent advances in cell biology, microfabrication techniques, and tissue engineering, a wide range of 3D cell culture platforms were constructed, including multicellular spheroid formation (liquid overlay culture and hanging drop method), hydrogel-based culture, bioreactor-based culture, bio-printing, and scaffold-based culture.
+A summary of the advantages, disadvantages, and research stage of each model are shown in Table 2.
+Although each 3D culture technique/platform are different in both principle and protocol, the same objectives that they share are to provide the similar features of in vivo cells in morphological, functional, and microenvironmental aspects.
+This section aims to briefly describe the key features of each technique.

 Multicellular spheroids formation